isuihko/selolaskuri/README.md

 20.8.2018: Adds usage of half character "1/2" in chess results and new unit tests for that.

+22.8.2018: Small changes to texts, e.g. "Laske uusi SELO" -> "Laske vahvuusluku" so that there is less "SELO"-"PELO" text changing when thinking time is changes.

 --

 The following text is only in Finnish.
 There is about the usage of the Finland's SELO calculation application.